epfl-ada/ada-2024-project-onceuponatimeindata/README.md

 ## Additional Dataset
 we gathered aditional datasets about book that have film adaptation and their sequels which opens new questions like for example: What genre of story is most likely to have a movie adaptation.
 ## Organization within the team
--**Clara**: In charge of global clarity and homogenize et qualité des graphique, création de graph interactif
+- **Clara**: In charge of global clarity and homogenize et qualité des graphique, création de graph interactif
 - **Yann**: Character evolution in sequels
-- **Jules**: Prediction of the existence of a sequel based on ratings, particularly using IMDb data from 2024 films -**Quentin**: Analyse des sequels en fonction des notes.
+- **Jules**: Prediction of the existence of a sequel based on ratings, particularly using IMDb data from 2024 films
+- **Quentin**: Analyse des sequels en fonction des notes.
 (Rating of movies of a same collection and of the general collection) Trends of sequels as a function of time
--**Yuansheng**: Analysis with the quality of the cast, realisator
+- **Yuansheng**: Analysis with the quality of the cast, realisator
 ## Timeline
 Here is the corrected version of your text:
 - **Week 9**: First graphs and repartition of the work, loading of the new datasets